Terms and Conditions of Business

 Financial Services Rules

 We are not authorised by the Financial Conduct Authority.
+We do not, therefore, provide financial services such as investment advice.
 However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by Solicitors Regulation Authority.
 The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/register.

 Insurance and liability